mbcz10/MedicalResidencyCodesign/README.md

 1. Faculty hours/week (the number of hours/week each faculty member works)
 2. Resident hours/week (the number of hours/week each resident works)
 3. Years to graduate (the number of years of training required to graduate)

+This design problem has a feedback loop that takes "number of residents" and "number of patients seen" and returns additional funding to the program.
+This mimics how hospitals receive funding (primarily from the government) depending on their resident class sizes and how hospitals generate income by seeing/treating patients.

 ### Codesign Diagrams
 Highest Level Design Problem (DP):